Summary: A Treatise of Human Nature (page 9)

 17.

-In an essential passage, which should therefore be quoted in full, Hume sets out the heart of the mechanism: a contradiction arises in our mind, and the mind, to relieve this tension, will forge the idea of continuous and independent existence:
+In a key passage that deserves to be quoted in full, Hume sets out the heart of the mechanism: a contradiction arises in our mind, and the mind, in order to relieve this tension, forges the idea of a continuous and independent existence:

 Nothing is more certain from experience, than that any contradiction either to the sentiments or passions gives a sensible uneasiness, whether it proceeds from without or from within; from the opposition of external objects, or from the combat of internal principles.
 On the contrary, whatever strikes in with the natural propensities and either externally forwards their satisfaction, or internally concurs with their movements, is sure to give a sensible pleasure.